Florida Collaborative Divorce Forms

 Harness Collaborative Contract Power!

-By Michael P. Sampson ABA Just Resolutions, February 22, 2022 Updated June 25, 2025 A Climate of Positive Energy Valentine’s Day 1990.
+By Michael P. Sampson ABA Just Resolutions, February 22, 2022 Updated May 5, 2026 A Climate of Positive Energy Valentine’s Day 1990.
 The founder of the Collaborative movement, Stuart G. Webb, writes to the Honorable A.M.
 “Sandy” Keith, Justice of the Minnesota Supreme Court.
 Mr. Webb’s love interest?
-A power source for creative settlement he’d conceived: the Collaborative process.
-The “climate of positive energy” Stu had witnessed and wanted to sing about often occurred by accident.
-He found it happened when lawyers used their “analytical, reasoned ability to solve problems and generate creative alternatives and create a positive context for…
+A power source for creative settlement he’d…

 Collaborative Family Law: Florida Favors Settlement Agreements